 The AMD budget build is a great machine for any normal office tasks if you are on a budget and want a cheap internet browsing computer.

 This cheap build is perfect for the average user.
-It will handle all the web browsing, Microsoft Office Word processing, movie streaming, normal Excel crunching, PDF reading, light game running, HD movie playing, Netflixing, Youtubing your heart can handle.
-This will only limit you when it comes to playing heavy 3D games, but you’re here to find a cheap work computer.
-Visit our gaming build list below if you want to game.
+It will handle all the web browsing, Microsoft Office Word processing, movie streaming, normal Excel crunching, PDF reading, light to medium game running, HD movie playing, Netflixing, Youtubing your heart can handle.

-The prebuilt Intel i3 upgraded processor is highly recommended if you will have a lot of open tabs, use programs like Photoshop, run-heavy formulas in Excel, etc. The SSD, aka Solid State Drive, is a guaranteed way to maximize performance on the AMD build.
+The SSD, aka Solid State Drive, is a guaranteed way to maximize performance on the AMD build.
 SSD’s are leaps and bounds faster than the normal hard disc drives.
-Read more here.

 What You Need For A Current Budget Build

-Summary: This super cheap $200ish computer is the perfect fit in your home office.
-It would work great for a front desk, sales rep, word processor, web marketing person or just about anyone.
+This super cheap $250ish computer is the perfect fit in your home office.
+It would work great for a front desk receptionist, sales rep, word processor, web marketing person or just about anyone.
 It’s a great way to save money if you need to buy several cheap machines at once.
 Not only will you save money, but you will also have built your first of many computers all by yourself.

 As for the actual assembly of the computer from start to finish, it’s effortless.